jrekier/jrekier.github.io/src/posts/2020-01-24-bell-curve.md

 ![bell curve](/images/posts_data/bell-curve/bell.png)

-Because of its shape, the gaussian function is sometimes referred to as the *bell curve*.
+Because of its shape, the Gaussian function is sometimes referred to as the *bell curve*.
 From Eq. (\ref{eq:dydxbell}), we see that its first derivative is simply (assuming $A=1$)
 $$
 \frac{dy}{dx}=\frac{x}{\sigma^2}e^{-\frac{1}{2}\frac{x^2}{\sigma^2}}~.
 $$
 Its first integral, however, cannot be evaluated in terms of simple functions.
-There is however a notable exception when the integral covers the entire real line:
+There is, however, a notable exception when the integral covers the entire real line:
 $$
 \begin{equation}
 I\equiv\int_{-\infty}^{\infty}e^{-\frac{1}{2}\frac{x^2}{\sigma^2}}dx=?\label{eq:I?}